DaveBackus/Data_Bootcamp_Book/py-fun1.md

 With that out of the way, here are some good introductions to basic Python and related topics with our favs on top:

 * Codecademy has an excellent [Introduction to Python](http://www.codecademy.com/en/tracks/python).
 You run Python in their online environment, which is really helpful when you're starting out.
 It uses Python 2, so the print statement has the form `print x` rather than `print(x)`.
 If we were to recommend one outside resource, this would be it.
 You should think seriously of working your way through it in parallel with this course.
-If you do, stop when you get to Advanced Topics.
+If you do, you can stop (as far as this course in concerned) when you get to Advanced Topics.

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.
 It's also a good idea to get used to reading official documentation like this.
 There are times when it's unavoidable.